Skip to content

 - ORCID_CLIENT_SECRET=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-5. Whitelist Your ORCID ID: To enable access, you must add authorized ORCID IDs to the ORCID_WHITELIST.
+5. Safelist Your ORCID ID: To enable access, you must add authorized ORCID IDs to the ORCID_SAFELIST.
 The application automatically extracts the ID from full ORCID URLs, so you can use either format.

 environment: